 Do you have any suggestions for our social justice club in terms of activities that we kids could do to help build a more just community?

-Christian
+Student 9

 As you know, Congressman Cleaver, there has been a lot of attention given to the voices of young people over the last few weeks.
 Considering many of these students cannot vote yet, what kind of weight do members of Congress give to their opinions?